remoodle/remoodle/README.md

 ### Creating a Telegram Bot

-1. **Start a chat with BotFather**: Open your Telegram application and search for "@BotFather".
-Start a conversation with this bot.
-2. **Create a new bot**: Send the `/newbot` command to BotFather and follow the instructions.
-You will need to choose a name and a username for your bot.
-3. **Get the token**: After the bot is created, BotFather will provide a token.
-This token is what your software will use to send and receive messages from the Telegram API.
+To create a Telegram bot, chat with @BotFather on Telegram, follow his instructions to set up your TESTING bot, and obtain the API token he provides for integrating with the Telegram API.

+:note Follow the ReMoodle::dev::<your-bot-username> guideline

 ### Running the Setup Script